Work permit Netherlands

 When looking for a job in The Netherlands, you will fall into one of the following categories, with the work permit rules and possibilities explained briefly per category:

-You are a national of one of the EU or EER countries (listed at the bottom), except Bulgaria and Romania: you can travel and work freely throughout the EU including The Netherlands, no work permit required.
+- You are a national of one of the EU/EEA countries (listed at the bottom of this page): you can travel and work freely throughout the EU including The Netherlands, no work permit required.
 After arriving The Netherlands, you'll have to register at the municipality where you live within 3 months and you'll have to apply for a BSN-number (formerly SoFi-number).
 Without this number you cannot work.
-You can get this number through the municipality if you have a fixed adress, but also if you haven't got an adress yet through an appointment at the nearest Tax Office, phone: 0800-0543 (Dutch spoken!).
+You can get this number through the municipality if you have a fixed adress, but also if you haven't got an adress yet through an appointment at the nearest Tax Office (there are several support points throughout the country.
+For more info from the Tax Office, phone: 0800-0543 (Dutch spoken!).
 In any case you'll have to be able to have a fixed adress and the means to support yourself within 3 months.

-You are a national from any country outside the EU/EER: you will need formal permission to work one way or the other before we can assist you, a work permit is required.
+- You are a national from any country outside the EU/EEA: you will need formal permission to work one way or the other before we can assist you, a work permit is required.
 The options are (generally):

-You have graduated at MA/Msc or Phd level at a top-150 university worldwide, within the last 3 years.
+- You have graduated at MA/Msc or Phd level at a top-150 university worldwide, within the last 3 years.
 You can apply for the highly educated ruling ( "regeling hoogopgeleide") which will grant you permission to work in The Netherlands for 1 year without a salary criterium as with the search year above.
-However, within this period you'll have to find a job that will meet a lowered salary criterium (€ 26.605,-) in order to extend your stay as a "skilled migrant".
-The top-150 is derived from one of the 2 lists: QS World University Rankings or the ARWU of Jiao Tong Shanghai University.
+However, within this period you'll have to find a job that will meet a lowered salary criterium (€ 27.566,-) in order to extend your stay as a "skilled migrant".
+The top-150 is derived from one of the 2 lists: QS World University Rankings or the ARWU of the Jiao Tong University of Shanghai.
 We can assist you, but the application for the ruling has to be arranged by yourself.
 In any case, employers still have to file for work permission on your behalf ("tewerkstellingsvergunning").

 In all cases in which an employer has to file for a work permit ("tewerkstellingsvergunning"), it will be a complicating factor.
 For skilled migrants and recent graduates the procedures are fast (a matter of weeks rather then months), but still many employers may not be willing to go through all the paperwork to arrange the work permit.